Please see the NCC requirements page.

 NBCC will handle communications with graduate student applicants who need to reschedule or retake the NCE.

 Counselor educators help students understand the counseling profession, including professional credentials.
-Classroom presentations and/or discussion in advanced classes are very useful particularly in helping students distinguish between national certification and state licensure.
-Descriptive e-mail announcements can also be effective.
+Classroom presentations and/or discussion in advanced classes are very useful particularly in helping students distinguish between board certification and state licensure.
+Descriptive email announcements can also be effective.
 It is important that students understand the voluntary nature of the NCC and independently choose to apply.

 Important points to make about this NCC application opportunity include the following: